 VDSS implemented the Psychotropic Medication Oversight Protocol in July 2019.
 (Strategic Plan Permanency 5.3) Workers complete a consent protocol that requires information to be obtained from the prescriber describing the medication being prescribed, its intended use, and potential side effects.
-The information is then entered into a consent form that verifies decisions such as: information has been provided to the caregiver responsible for providing the medication to the child, that birth parent(s) were involved in decision-making, that youth are involved in decision-making, and under what circumstances the LDSS will monitor more closely and/or consider obtaining a second opinion.
+The information is then entered into a consent form that verifies required activities such as: information has been provided to the caregiver responsible for providing the medication to the child, that birth parent(s) were involved in decision-making, that youth are involved in decision-making, and under what circumstances the LDSS will monitor more closely and/or consider obtaining a second opinion.
 Foster care guidance and the psychotropic-medication oversight protocol can be found at http://dss.virginia.gov/family/fc/index.cgi.

 The consent form is provided to a psychotropic medication consenter (PMC) at the LDSS.
-This person or persons will be selected by the LDSS director and certified through the completion of the training course.
-With the implementation of the protocol, each local department of social services was required to establish a Psychotropic Medication Consenter (PMC) by July 31, 2019.
-The person(s) designated as the psychotropic medication consenter are required to complete CWSE4050: Psychotropic Medications and the Child Welfare Systems and CWSE4051: Psychotropic Medication Consenter prior to being designated as the PMC for the agency.
+This person or persons will be selected by the LDSS director and certified through the completion of the required VDSS training course.
+With the implementation of the protocol, each local department of social services was required to establish at least one Psychotropic Medication Consenter (PMC.)
+The person(s) designated as the PMC are required to complete CWSE4050: Psychotropic Medications and the Child Welfare Systems and CWSE4051: Psychotropic Medication Consenter.
 The PMC for each agency must review and approve, or deny, the prescription of psychotropic medication to children in foster care.
 VDSS anticipates that the protocol module will be periodically updated.
 The regional practice consultants maintain a list of the PMCs designated for each agency to ensure that each agency has a trained consenter at all times.

 The VDSS training unit also offers another course related to psychotropic medications.
-CWSE4050: Psychotropic Medications and Child Welfare System teaches practical approaches to working with medical professionals on the monitoring of psychotropic medications, key questions to ask and critical information to bring to the attention of the physician or psychiatrist prescribing the medications, how to express professional disagreement in a helpful manner that is in the best interest of the child, suggest alternative treatments to medication, and how to support foster parents advocating for their child.
-This course is required for all foster care service workers, and is a prerequisite for becoming a PMC.
+CWSE4050: Psychotropic Medications and Child Welfare System teaches practical approaches to working with medical professionals on the monitoring of psychotropic medications, key questions to ask and critical information to bring to the attention of the physician or psychiatrist prescribing the medications, how to express professional disagreement in a helpful manner that is in the best interest of the child, suggest alternative treatments to medication, and how to support foster parents advocating for the child in their care.
+This course is required for all foster care service workers and is a prerequisite for becoming a PMC.

 Since the implementation of the protocol, all 120 local departments have confirmed that they have designated a PMC within their agency.
 In 2021, 71 family services specialists, supervisors, or directors completed the e-learning: CWSE4051: Psychotropic Medication Consenter, resulting in a total of 553 completions since May 2019.
-There have been 324 completions of the e-learning: CWSE 4050: Psychotropic Medications and the Child Welfare System and 37 completions of FSWEB 1000: Psychotropic Medications and Issues in Foster care in 2021.
+There have been 324 completions of the e-learning: CWSE 4050: Psychotropic Medications and the Child Welfare System and 37 completions of FSWEB 1000:

+Psychotropic Medications and Issues in Foster care in 2021.
 CWSE4050: Psychotropic Medications and the Child Welfare System was added to the mandatory training for new foster care workers in July 2019.
-Regional permanency practice consultants are provided a list of individuals who have completed the CWSE4051 course quarterly to help support monitoring of the local departments' compliance for this requirement.
+In 2022, 298 family services specialist, supervisors or directors completed the course VDSS- CWSE4050: Psychotropic Medications and the Child Welfare System and 72 completed VDSS- CWSE-4051: Psychotropic Medication Consenter.
+Regional permanency practice consultants are provided a list of individuals who have completed the CWSE4051 course quarterly to help support monitoring of the LDSS's compliance for this requirement.

-According to Safemeasures®, as of December 2021, 1,711 children (31.2%) in foster care are prescribed psychotropic medication.
-The average percentage of children prescribed psychotropic medication has increased slightly over the last two years (1,668, 30% in 2019, 1,742, 32.1% in 2020, and 1,702, 33% in 2021).
+According to Safemeasures®, as of December 2022, 1,578 children (31%) in foster care, including those 18 to 21, are prescribed psychotropic medication.
+The average percentage of children prescribed psychotropic medication has decreased slightly over this past year.